supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-12-09-Reframe-the-job-hunt.md

     Once you know specifically what types of work you want to be doing - **get better at the doing by doing!** This can be an incredibly fun and inexpensive process - unless you go to school for it, hehe.
 Even so, the sense of purpose and drive instilled by a new project can be very satisfying.
 Learn for free if you can (I got started coding with help from YouTube and random ebooks).
 Importantly, **do projects**.
 Projects, even simple toy ones, help you formulate a problem in your field and solve it.
 That might sound lame at first, but it's a powerful thinking tool - like being in a job simulator.
 In my view, learning a skill without channeling them into projects is wasteful and leads to incomplete retention of the skill.
 Nice bonus - your projects are most of what you'll list on your resume and talk about in your interviews.

-    **Do not: Feel incompetent if you find something difficult or need time or rest while learning**
+    **Do not: Beat yourself up if you find something difficult or need time or rest while learning**

     Many people, especially immigrants in the US, suffer from impostor syndrome.
 A friend getting her PhD once quipped "I feel like I have to work twice as hard just to prove I deserve to be here" - that stings with truth.
 It's easy to feel like you're not good enough, like anybody would be crazy to hire you, or like you have little to offer.
 Tell that voice in your head to go away. **You have skills and time and energy**.
 And you have the incredible luxury of deciding how to channel that force in your life. **Go from thinking 'somebody anybody please employ me' to 'it would be actually be nice to work here/do this with my time'.**
     Say it out loud with me - **I am not looking for a job that makes me feel bad about myself.** A great work environment is one where people feel empowered to get exactly the support they need to solve problems - not one where people feel constantly alone and under threat of failure.